PhazerTech/rtsp-security-cam/README.md

 --auto_delete - Entering this argument enables the auto-delete feature.
 Recordings that have a total length equal to the tail_length value are assumed to be false positives and are auto-deleted.

 --testing - Testing mode disables recordings and prints out the motion value for each frame if greater than threshold.
-Helps fine tune the threshold value.
+Helpful when fine tuning the threshold value.

---frame_click - Allows user to advance frames one by one by pressing any key.
+--frame_click - Allows the user to advance frames one by one by pressing any key.
 For use with testing mode on video files, not live streams, so make sure to provide a video file instead of an RTSP address for the --stream argument if using this feature.

 Check out my video about this app on my YouTube channel for more details: https://www.youtube.com/channel/phazertech